moleculerjs/moleculer/README-draft.md

 | `ContextFactory` | `Class` | `null` | Custom Context class.
 Broker will use it when create a context at call |

 ## Call actions
 You can call an action with the `broker.call` method.
-Broker will search which service (and which node) has the action and call it.
+Broker will search which service (and which node) has the action and calls it.
 The function returns with a Promise.

 ### Syntax
 ```js
     let promise = broker.call(actionName, params, opts);
 ```
 The `actionName` is a dot-separated string.
-First part is the name of service.
-Seconds part is the name of action.
+The first part of it is the name of service.
+The seconds part of it is the name of action.
 So if you have a `posts` service which contains a `create` action, you need to use `posts.create` string as first parameter.

 The `params` is an object, which pass to the action in a [Context](#context)